 Your Club, Your Way: A Guide to Customized Golf ClubsPublished on 05/27/2023 · 7 min readThere are more ways to make your golf clubs your own than ever before.
-Golf expert Rob H. gives you the inside scoop.
+Golf Expert Rob H. gives you the inside scoop.

-Length will really come down to a couple of factors, the main one being how tall a person is.
-According to one company, standard-length clubs are built for someone who is 5’7” to 6’0’’.
+The right club length will really come down to a couple of factors, the main one being how tall a person is.
+According to one company, standard-length clubs are built for the broad category of people who are between 5’7” to 6’0’’.
 For approximately every two inches above or below this range, you are going to add or subtract one-half inch.

 Warp Speed to the Future